Moe-hacker/ruri/README.md

 If your device do not have PID NS support or if you didn't enable unshare feature,
 It might be easy to eascape from the container by `chroot /proc/1/root`.
 Even if you drop cap_sys_chroot, it might be easy to eascape from the container by modifying files in /proc/1/root (The / of host).
+A possiable solution is use `-j` option to avoid mounting /proc, /sys and /dev, but this option might cause several bugs in container.
 # Bug reporting:
 > “Bugs will happen, if they don’t happen in hardware, they will happen in software and if they don’t happen in your software and they will happen in somebody else’s software.”
 > --Torvalds